jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 Existing behaviors are recorded in Characterization Tests as-is.
 They reveal and document existing behavior, usually in legacy code, whether it’s right or wrong.
 Any questionable behavior should be codified in a Characterization Test as-is and flagged by adding `SHOULD_IT` in its name as described in [Hey.
 This doesn’t look right.](https://jhumelsine.github.io/2025/03/24/legacy-code.html#hey-this-doesnt-look-right)

-Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors as desired behaviors as they emerge from maturing code.
+Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors as desired as they emerge from the maturing code.

-Both practices are similar in procedures, in that they both document behavior emerging from the implementation.
+Both practices are similar procedures, in that they both document behavior emerging from the implementation.
 The main difference is in how long that behavior has been within the code.
 For Characterization Testing the behavior has been there for days, months or years.
 For Approval Testing the behavior has been there for only seconds or minutes.

 ## Find Gaps with Mutation Testing
 Approval Testing is reactionary testing.
 It doesn't drive the implementation.
 The implementation drives it.
 Therefore, if practicing Approval Testing, it may also be a good idea to include [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help identify any behavior that the Approval Tests may have missed.